-Stand lard 1 Committed leadership, governance and cultu ire Child safeguarding is embedded in the entity's leadership, govern ance and cu lture entity publicly commits to child safeguarding plerance approach to child abuse.
-Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.1.1 endorsed by s a Child Safeguarding Policy that is approved and the Church Authority and/or relevant leadership ublicly available. \checkmark 1.1.2 blishes a Child Safeguarding Commitment nich is openly displayed and publicly available. \checkmark Observations: Requirements of the Indicator are in place.
-No recommendations for improvement noted. mode ild safeguarding culture is championed and els of the entity from the top down and Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.2.1 maintain anpromotinemphasi responsi Authority and leaders of the entity create and entity's culture of safeguarding by: ng child safeguarding regularly; sing that child-safeguarding is everyone's bility; and monitoring safeguarding compliance and risk ment.
-V 1.2.4 derstand that child safeguarding is everyone's and are empowered to provide input on child practices. \checkmark vations: rements of the Indicators are in place.
-No recommendations for ir nprovement r noted. imple ernance arrangements facilitate a Child Safeguarding Policy across the Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.3.1 arrangements are transparent and include roles and responsibilities to ensure accountability ing is clear. \checkmark 1.3.2 1.3.2 Where the Church Authority's governance includes countries other than Australia, the entity must apply these Standards taking into account relevant international declarations and local legislation.
-Not relevant to current operations vations: Indicators are in place.
-No recommendations for in nnrovement r oted nequi Requirements of the Indicators are in place.
-No recommendations for improvement noted.
+Stand ard 1 Committed leadership, governance and cultu ire Child safeguarding is embedded in the entity's leadership, govern ance and cu lture entity publicly commits to child safeguarding plerance approach to child abuse.
+Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.1.1 endorsed by t s a Child Safeguarding Policy that is approved and the Church Authority and/or relevant leadership ublicly available. $\checkmark$ 1.1.2 blishes a Child Safeguarding Commitment nich is openly displayed and publicly available. $\checkmark$ vations: rements of the Indicators are in place.
+No recommendations for ir nprovement r noted. lled at all leve ild safeguarding culture is championed and els of the entity from the top down and Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.2.1 maintain anpromotinemphasi responsi Authority and leaders of the entity create and entity's culture of safeguarding by: ng child safeguarding regularly; sing that child-safeguarding is everyone's bility; and monitoring safeguarding compliance and risk ment.
+V 1.2.4 derstand that child safeguarding is everyone's and are empowered to provide input on child practices. $\checkmark$ vations: rements of the Indicators are in place.
+No recommendations for ir nprovement r noted. imple ernance arrangements facilitate a Child Safeguarding Policy across the Managed & Measurable Defined & Developed Initial/ Ad- Hoc Not Addressed 1.3.1 arrangements are transparent and include roles and responsibilities to ensure accountability ing is clear. $\checkmark$ 1.3.2 other than Au nurch Authority's governance includes countries Istralia, the entity must apply these Standards Icount relevant international declarations and local Not relevant to c urrent operati ons vations: Requir ements of the Indicators are in place.
+No recommendations for in nprovement r noted.